 a.4) According to the program regulation, the applicant must be an early-career researcher, with a remarkable technical or scientific production for his career level.
 Particularly, the applicant must be fully able to independently coordinate research projects and implement new lines of research.

-b) About the Host Institution:
+b) Regarding the Host Institution:

 b.1) The institution research tradition.

-b.2 If the project aims to establish a new line of research inside the institution (unit, department) with an established tradition in research.
+b.2) If the project aims to establish a new line of research inside the institution (unit, department) with an established tradition in research.

 b.3) Appropriate institutional and building infrastructure offered by the institution where the project will be developed.